 Opening hours: 5 pm to 2 am, Sunday closed

-What’s special: The exclusive drinks menu has some excellent whiskies, choice ales and wonder wines.
+Whats special: The exclusive drinks menu has some excellent whiskies, choice ales and wonder wines.
 For latest updates, join them on the Blck Brd Official.

-Night Trips and Tours
+Night Trips And Tours In Hong Kong

 Hong Kong is one of those cities where you can live an almost amphibian tourist life overnight.
 Fancy a trip through one of the most crowded cities — at the time when it goes under the blankets, through the roads and on the waters, all together.
 Here are your options while you are trying to explore the nightlife in Hong Kong: